 This option is intended to provide a discretionary process giving the applicant the flexibility to create alternatives to the specific design standards outlined in Section 17.240.040 above.
-In exchange, a public hearing is required before the Planning Commission.
-Under this option the applicant will be required to apply for and attend a meet with Pre-Application Conference with City staff and the Design Review Committee, A staff report and who will make a recommendation will then be forwarded to the Planning Commission.
+Under this option the applicant will be required to apply for and attend a Pre-Application Conference with City staff and the Design Review Committee.
+A staff report and recommendation will then be forwarded to the Planning Commission.
 The Planning Commission may approve, approve with conditions, or deny the application.
 Findings will be made relative to the purpose statements and as appropriate to the public interest.

--Under this option, an applicant will demonstrate that the proposed design for the building or site improvements, or remodeling, is consistent with the purpose of the Empire Design Standards (17.240.010 Purpose) and conforms where possible with the standards found above.
+Under this option, an applicant will demonstrate that the proposed design for the building or site improvements, or remodeling, is consistent with the purpose of the Empire Design Standards (17.240.010 Purpose) and conforms where possible to the standards found above.
 However, an applicant can propose alternatives to the standards for elements of the proposed project where the applicant has a practical difficulty in meeting the standard, where meeting the standard will result in a change not in keeping with the public interest, or where the applicant wishes to propose an alternative idea for a design approach to the site.